adsweetcher/android-app-sample/README.md

 AndroidAppSample
 ================

-This app present an example of using Adseewtcher API.
+This app present an example of using Adseewtcher API from http://adsweetcher.com.

 Main classes here